0xslipk/fastify-objectionjs/README.md

 module.exports = User
 ```

-Add it to your project with `register` and you are done!
+Add the knex config and objectionjs model to the project with `register`

 ```js
 const fastify = require('fastify')()